liuweichaox/DataAcquisition/docs/api-usage.en.md

 ## Next Steps

-After learning about API usage, you can:
+After learning about API usage, we recommend continuing to learn:

 - Read [Performance Optimization Recommendations](performance.en.md) to learn how to optimize system performance
-- Read [FAQ](faq.en.md) for more help and troubleshooting guides
-- Read [Core Module Documentation](modules.en.md) to understand system core modules in depth